The 11th Green

 “Another under-appreciated Sundance selection, Christopher Munch’s contemplative tale about a wildlife researcher (Lily Rabe) studying forest fire damage in Southern Oregon takes on a surreal twist when the character forms a mystical bond with a furry Sasquatch tracking her every move.
 More metaphor than man, the creature symbolizes the love affair that all creatures share with the nature surrounding them.
 With the creature’s livelihood threatened by invasive government agents, Munch heightens the fragility of that relationship.
 An unwillingness to take the movie seriously, as impatient viewers might, only strengthens its keen ecological message.”
 Eric Kohn, IndieWire

 “Christopher Munch’s latest feature explores the odd, mystical connection between a relationship-phobic wilderness expert (the excellent Lily Rabe) and an earnest sasquatch (featuring first-rate makeup effects).
 There is an environmental theme afloat in this beautifully shot film, but Munch isn't in the mood to big-foot us with a message.”
-David Lewis, San Francisco Chronicle
+David Lewis, San Francisco Chronicle (festival roundup)

 “Lily Rabe manages to command our attention in scene after scene without dialogue.
 Munch just has her work, exercise, and paint while we (and the sasquatch) develop a silent bond with Sarah.”
 Brian Miller, Seattle Weekly